RevenueCat/docs/docs/migrating-to-revenuecat/android-historical-import.md

 Google Historical Imports will not detect the following:
 - Billing issues
 - Partial refunds
-- Cancelled subscriptions
+- Auto renewal status
-- Expiration reasons will be `UNKNOWN_DUE_TO_IMPORT`
+- Expiration reason will be `UNKNOWN_DUE_TO_IMPORT`

 ## Charts
-- Active Subscriptions Movement: This chart will not be accurate because our count of 'Churned Actives' may be incomplete.
+- Active Subscriptions Movement: This chart may not be accurate because our count of 'Churned Actives' may be incomplete.
-- Initial Conversion, Conversion to Paying, Trial Conversion, and Realized LTV per customer: These charts will be incomplete because our count of "New Customers" may be inaccurate, therefore conversion rate may also be inaccurate.
-However, conversion facts are still correct.
+- Initial Conversion, Conversion to Paying, Trial Conversion, and Realized LTV per customer: These charts may not be accurate because our count of "New Customers" may be incomplete, leading to conversion rates being incomplete.